How to get a job in Australia

 - A solid LinkedIn profile.

 You want to research companies and check if they have a job section (most companies do).
-Keep an eye on it or upload your CV to a job portal.
+Keep an eye on it or upload your CV to the company’s job portal if they have one.

 Why do you need a solid LinkedIn profile?